davidmowrer/LRTHW/Chapter_7/Readme.md

 Extra Credit:
 1) Add comments to ex7.rb
 2) Read ex7.rb to one of you fellow students
 3) Feel free to document the mistakes you make in Evernote.
+  This is a good suggestion.
+I write them down on a paper, but the paper gets lost.
+  You actually learn from your mistakes.
 4) ...
-5) This is a lie, your instructor never makes mistakes. ;-)
+5) This is a lie, your instructor never makes mistakes. ;-) Everyone makes mistakes, good programmers make less mistakes.

 Q) What happened when you changed print to puts?
+  It writes Cheese on one line and Burger on the next line.
   Why?
+  When you use puts it writes out the line and does a return to the next line.
+  Print writes out the line but does not do a return to the next line.

 Q) What happened when you removed the last line of the program?

-The last puts prints a blank line.
-If you replace print with puts you get:
-Cheese
-Burger
-Instead of CheeseBurger
+  The message Process finished with exit code 0 is written on the line below CheeseBurger instead a blank line between the two.
+I prefer the blank line it cleaner.
+You see the last line of output then a blank line and then the message, it's clear the program finished.